ProbedJS/probedjs-core/README.md

 ## Getting started

-The **probed** core is intentionally fairly bare-bones, and this readme speaks only about the general principles at play.
+The Probed core is intentionally fairly bare-bones, and this readme speaks only about the general principles at play.
 If you just want to dive in directly into writing DOM components using JSX, then head over [here](http://example.com).

-### Writing components - Basics
+### Components - Basics

 Any function can be used as a component.
 Simple as that.